25 September 2007

 I have always thought of Isca as representing the feminine side of my Italian family, as my great-grandmother and great-great-grandmother were born there–who knows how far back that goes, but I’d sure like to find out.
 Even the town’s name ends in “a” denoting the feminine.
 I’ve always had a stronger connection with the women in my family, and so I would’ve guessed that Isca was the place for me if I were going to settle in Calabria.

 But there’s so much more to me than that feminine side, and I’d say I’m pretty balanced in my traditionally masculine and feminine influences.
 I’m not a girly-girl by any means, and you couldn’t tear me away from a football, baseball, or basketball game in America if you tried.
-I can also be awfully aggressive when I want/need to be (do you believe me?).
+I can also be awfully aggressive when I want/need to be.

 And here I found my P.